DingGuodong/LinuxBashShellScriptForOps/projects/LinuxSystemOps/AutoDevOps/Ansible/note.md

 All templating happens on the Ansible controller before the task is sent and executed on the target machine.

+when: conditional statements should not include jinja2 templating delimiters such as {{ }}
+or {% %}.

 # Tips and tricks

 [Tips and tricks](https://docs.ansible.com/ansible/latest/user_guide/playbooks_best_practices.html)

+# start the playbook at the task matching this name and confirm each task before running

+ansible-playbook -i hosts enable-swap-memory.yml -K --step --start-at-task='Mount swap'